GET HELP NOW!

 Many treatment centers offer aftercare services that include continued psychotherapy.
 These services are most beneficial for people who complete inpatient programs.
 Aftercare provides a transition from the rehab center to normal home life.
 It helps patients stay focused on being sober as they return to everyday activities.

 Some aftercare services provide sober living arrangements separate from the patients who are still in rehab.
-The roommates have freedom to attend school and jobs while therapy continues.
+The roommates have the freedom to attend school and jobs while therapy continues.
 They can also visit with family and friends.

 The aftercare program at Healing Springs Ranch is wide open.
 We love to have clients come back to visit for meetings, therapy, a jumpstart to continued sobriety.
 We also provide our alumni on-call services if they are struggling to stay focused.
 We encourage our clients to stay connected and stay clean and sober.